Write an addon

 MyPanel component from above to show the parameter.

-When Storybook was initialized it provided a small set of examples stories.
+When Storybook was initialized, it provided a small set of example stories.
 Change your

 Button.stories.js to the following: